minbrowser/min/README.md

 * Inside the file, replace each English string in the right-hand column with the equivalent translation.
 * (Optional) See your translations live by following the [development instructions](#installing) above.
 Min will display in the same language as your operating system, so make sure your computer is set to the same language that you're translating.
 * That's it!
 Make a pull request with your changes.

+#### Updating an existing language

+* Find the language file for your language in the `localization/languages` directory.
+* Look through the file for any items that have a value of "null", or that have a comment saying "missing translation".
+* For each of these items, look for the item with the same name in the `en-US.json` file.
+* Translate the value from the English file, replace "null" with your translation, and remove the "missing translation" comment.
+* Make a pull request with the updated file.